tabiya-tech/compass/backend/README.md

 ## Installation

 #### Set up virtualenv
-In the **root directory** of the backend project (so, one level up from here), run the following commands:
+In the **root directory** of the backend project (so, the same directory as this README file), run the following commands:

 ```shell
 # create a virtual environment